UEA-Publishing/argonauts-of-the-eastern-atlantic-2/content/chapter-19.md

 The negative, however, was accessioned as part of a series of ‘photographic negatives of views and portraits of eminent personages in Madagascar’.[^⁠4] In April 1874, the Museum Committee recorded its thanks to Samuel Smith, a local photographer, for presenting:

-A complete set of photographs from the negatives taken by the late Mr W Ellis in Madagascar.
-Also to the President for a folio volume containing the same[^⁠5]
+_A complete set of photographs from the negatives taken by the late Mr W Ellis in Madagascar.
+Also to the President for a folio volume containing the same._[^⁠5]

 A handwritten index, pasted at the front of the volume, describes the first of the three photographs pasted on page 27, after a series of portraits of Kings, Prime Ministers and ‘Officers of the Palace’ as, quite simply, ‘No. 1.
 Rainitsontsoraka.
 Christian Martyr’.[^⁠6] Showing only the sitter’s head and shoulders and wearing a plain white lamba, this is clearly not the full-length portrait Ellis described making in the morning on 25 September.
 Was Rainitsontsoraka photographed by Ellis on more than one occasion?